Is a Career in Healthcare Office

 All credits earned from this degree are acceptable toward the Hodges University Bachelor in Science in Health Services Administration.
 The Health Sciences Core and Liberal Arts Component are offered in both the traditional on-campus and online delivery format.
 The Health Services Administration Core is offered only online.

 A full-time student, 12 semester hour credits per term or typically three courses per term, can complete this program in five terms or approximately one year and eight months.

-Click on the Catalog to view the Associate in Science in
+View the Associate in Science in Healthcare Office Administration

 How is Hodges University’s Healthcare Office Administration Program Different?